 The Metropolitan Transportation Planning Organization for the Gainesville Urbanized Area coordinates with the Florida Department of Transportation on the implementation of the pavement management performance measures requirements for National Highway System facilities within the Gainesville Metropolitan Area.
 The Florida Department of Transportation Asset Management Plan identifies a target of 80 percent of all lane-miles on the State Highway System have a Pavement Condition Rating of "excellent" or "good."
-The Florida Department of Transportation transmitted the 80 percent of all lane-miles on the State Highway System have a Pavement Condition Rating of "excellent" or "good" target to the Federal Highway Administration on May 18, 2018.
+The Florida Department of Transportation transmitted the 80 percent of all lane-miles on the State Highway System have a Pavement Condition Rating of "excellent" or "good."
+The Florida Department of Transportation Rating of "excellent" or "good" target to the Federal Highway Administration on May 18, 2018.
 Appropriate pavement condition data is reviewed relevant to the performance measures.
 This information contributes to the prioritization of projects for inclusion in the Transportation Improvement Program.
-The Florida Department of Transportation pavement condition scale is below.
+The Florida Department of Transportation pavement of Transportation pavement condition scale is below.

 10 9 8 7 6 5 4 3 2 1 0

-Excellent G ood 10 air Poor
+Excellent G ood air Poor

-(8.5 to 10) (6.5 5 to 8.4) (4.5 to 6.4) (0 to 4.4)
+(8.5 to 10) (6.
+5 to 8.4) (4.5 5 to 6.4) (0 to 4.4)